crustydev/Myself/README.md

 - 👋 Hi, I’m @Ademola
-- 👀 I’m interested in C++; Game development with love2d, Unreal Engine and Unity3d; Machine Learning; Penetration testing.
+- 👀 I’m interested in developing networking and cryptographic-security systems in C++ and Rust.
-- 🌱 I’m currently learning AWS machine learning with Python.
+- 🌱 I’m currently learning RustLang and Rust webdev.
-- 💞️ I’m looking to collaborate on C++ and love2d projects
+- 💞️ I’m looking to collaborate on Rust web development projects.
 - 📫 Reach me at ademolafatoke@gmail.com

 <!---